PostHog/posthog.com/contents/blog/best-open-source-feature-flag-tools.md

 [Flagsmith](https://flagsmith.com/) is a feature flag tool that makes it easy to test and deploy new functional and visual changes to users without pushing updates to code.
 All flags in Flagsmith are capable of being configured for cross-platform remote configuration, so you can alter an app in real-time without having to wait for app store approval.

 Flagsmith is heavily user-focused.
 You can use the tooling to create detailed user segments based on store traits, and roll out features based on those identifiers.
-The platform doesn’t provide full analytics however, so a third-party provider will be required for visibility on any testing you want to carry out.
+The platform doesn’t provide full analytics however, so a third-party provider is required for visibility on usage or testing.

 ### Supported SDKs